 2015 | Sansa, Buddhist Mountain Monasteries in Korea (ROK) | N/a |

-In addition, there’s one item of Natural heritage which gets listed:
+In addition, there are two items of Natural heritage which gets listed:

 Year | Natural heritage item | LKL Link |